 - Use olive oil to sauté foods and as the oil in salad dressings.

-- Use canola oil to bake and prepare foods.
+- Use coconut, olive, or avocado oil to bake and prepare foods.

 - To help make vegetables and salads more appealing, sprinkle sunflower seeds or slivers of almonds on top.

-- Instead of cheese on a sandwich or sour cream dips, try avocado slices or spreads.
+- Instead of cheese on a sandwich or sour cream dips, try avocado slices or hummus.

 Inside Our Bodies